Coláiste Íosagáin, Booterstown

 In 2008 and 2014, 100% of students went on to third level education.
-It was ranked second in 2011 and 2010 by The Irish Times Good Schools Guide.
+It was ranked first from 2017 to 2019 by The Irish Times Good Schools Guide.

 History

 In 1968 the Christian Brothers allocated land from its land part of the St. Helen's period house for the building of two schools: a girls' school, Coláiste Íosagáin, was established in 1971 under the control of the Sisters of Mercy, and a boys' school, Coláiste Eoin, under the control of the Christian Brothers.
-The school occupied temporary premises at Carysfort College, Blackrock from 1971-1975 when it moved to the Stillorgan Road new building.
+The school occupied temporary premises at Carysfort College, Blackrock from 1971–1975 when it moved to the Stillorgan Road new building.
 In 1983, President Hillery opened the new Coláiste Íosagáin school.
+The School transferred to the patronage of the Christian Brothers in 2007 and under the Edmund Rice Trust in 2008.
+Coláiste Íosagáin is the only all-girls school under the trust.

 Sport

 The school has Gaelic football, camogie, basketball, and athletics teams.
 Camogie teams traditionally compete at Under 16 and Under 18 at B-League levels within the province of Leinster.
 In 2011, the Ladies B Under 18 Gaelic football team won the Inter-Schools All-Ireland Cup.